-- 1. To recall a station directly enter a number from 1 to 30 using the number buttons on the remote (B). - a.
+- 1. To recall a station directly enter a number from 1 to 30 using the number buttons on the remote s - a.
 To enter a single digit memory location, press 0 before the number, or enter the number and wait a few seconds - b.
 If an invalid number (other than 1-30) is entered in error, that number will flash to alert you that the entry is invalid and the display will return to the previous frequency display. - 2.
-To scan through the list of preset stations, press the P-SET ▲ or P-SET ▼ button on the front panel 13.
-Press once to move up or down thorough the memory presets one by one, or press and hold the button to quickly scan through the list of stations. - 3.
-To automatically review each station in the memory, press the P-SCAN button 12 12.
-Note that the P-SCAN indicator 10 will blink. - 4.
-The tuner will move up through the list of stations, pausing to play each for five seconds.
-Note that preset numbers where no station has been programmed will be skipped. - 5.
-When the desired station is reached press P-SCAN [2] or CLEAR [2].
+To scan through the list of preset stations, press the P-SET ▲ or P-SET ▼ button on the front panel 4.
+Press once to move up or down thorough the memory presets one by one, or press and hold the button to quickly scan through the list of stations. - The tuner will move up through the list of stations, pausing to play each for five seconds.
+Note that preset numbers where no station has been programmed will be skipped.

+5. When the desired station is reached press P-SCAN 15 or CLEAR 25.